 In the next chapter, we present our new framework for the elastic burst detection problem.
 The proposed Shifted Aggregation Tree is a generalization of the Shifted Binary Tree.
-By using different structures for different inputs, we can achieve better performance, sometimes by a factor of 35.
+By using different structures for different inputs, we can achieve better performance, by a factor as large as 35 in some of our experiments.